lane-hogan/tic-tac-toe/README.md

 # tic-tac-toe
-A local multiplayer Tic-Tac-Toe game written in Java using the Socket API.
+A local multiplayer Tic-Tac-Toe game written in Java using sockets.